 Maybe you went a little wild during the last Yankee Candle sale and have a stockpile of scented wax in the closet.
 Perhaps you can redeem credit card rewards points for gift cards or merchandise.

 Depending on your family dynamics or the age of the recipient, you may even be able to gift gently used items.
 In fact, that may be the preferred way to find an item for white elephant exchanges and the like.

 Waiting until the last minute is a surefire way to blow your budget.
 Shopping on Dec.
 23 can make you desperate to buy the first thing you see.

-By starting in mid-November, you’ll have plenty of time to watch for sales and coupons for the gifts you need.
+By starting before Black Friday, you’ll have plenty of time to watch for sales and coupons for the gifts you need.
 Plus, the crowds will be more manageable.

 Starting early also gives you time to make some homemade gifts.

 Step 5: Track your money as you spend it